Azure/data-api-builder/docs/configuration-file.md

 In the `fields` objects, the `*` can be used as the wildcard character to indicate all fields.
 Exclusions have precedence over inclusions.

 The `policy` section contains detail about item-level security rules.
-There are two kind of policies:

 - `database` policy: define a rule - a predicate - that will be injected in the query sent to the database